-Milestones Timeline CSDE personnel and members of professional organizations reviewed November 2 the draft CCSS documents and provided feedback to the developers. and February 2010 Standards Comparison Study.
+Milestones Timeline CSDE personnel and members of professional organizations reviewed November 2009 the draft CCSS documents and provided feedback to the developers. and February 2010 Standards Comparison Study.
 In the months leading up to the May 2010 adoption of the recommendation to the SBE, the CSDE conducted a thorough standards comparison study.
 In February 2010, the CSDE was invited to be the first SEA to field-test a Web-based program developed by Achieve, a non-profit education organization that provides technical assistance to states on their standards, assessments, curriculum, and accountability systems.
 A team of CSDE curriculum consultants met with representatives of Achieve in April 2010 to learn how to use the Common Core Comparison Tool (CCCT) and to suggest improvements for its further development.
 The tool analyzes matches made by state standards experts and generates reports summarizing the percentage of matches and the strength of each match.
 It also indicates where grade-level differences exist.
 On May 28, 2010, CSDE content specialists and representatives from Achieve brought together over 50 experts in Connecticut's ELA and mathematics standards to use the tool to conduct the standards comparison study.
 After receiving training on how to use the CCCT, the content specialists worked in pairs to identify a Connecticut standard or a set of standards that were similar in their essence to each standard.
 It was determined that approximately 80% of the CCSS match the Connecticut ELA standards, and 92% of the CCSS match the Connecticut mathematics standards.
 Stakeholders Conference.
 On June 17, 2010, a CCSS Stakeholder June 2010 Engagement Conference was held to share the results of the comparison study and to provide an opportunity for educators and other stakeholders from businesses and communities to provide their general impressions of the new CCSS and to recommend resources and support systems necessary for effective implementation.
 An invitation was e-mailed to 180 stakeholders, including administrators, teachers, education organizations, higher education faculty, business leaders, and community advocacy groups.
-Participants represented the P-20 Council the CEA the CDAC for students with disabilities the CABE the Council, the CEA, the CPAC for students with disabilities, the CABE, the CBIA, the Connecticut ASCD, the Connecticut Reading Association, CAS, CBIA, the Connecticut ASCD, the Connecticut Reading Association, CAS, CBIA, the Connecticut ASCD, the Connecticut Reading Association, CAS, the Connecticut Association of School Principals, the CAPSS, the CSDE, CBIA, the Connecticut ASCD, the Connecticut Reading Association, CAS, the Connecticut Association of School Principals, the CAPSS, the CSDE, Connecticut IHEs, the CAPELL, the RESC Alliance, and the Connecticut CBIA, the Connecticut ASCD, the Connecticut Reading Association, CAS, the Connecticut Association of School Principals, the CAPSS, the CSDE, Connecticut IHEs, the CAPELL, the RESC Alliance, and the Connecticut Parent Information and Resource Center.
-Over 100 individuals CBIA, the Connecticut ASCD, the Connecticut Reading Association, CAS, the Connecticut Association of School Principals, the CAPSS, the CSDE, Connecticut IHEs, the CAPELL, the RESC Alliance, and the Connecticut Parent Information and Resource Center.
+Participants represented the P-20 Council, the CEA, the CPAC for students with disabilities, the CABE, the CBIA, the Connecticut ASCD, the Connecticut Reading Association, CAS, the Connecticut Association of School Principals, the CAPSS, the CSDE, Connecticut IHEs, the CAPELL, the RESC Alliance, and the Connecticut Parent Information and Resource Center.
 Over 100 individuals attended the Stakeholder Engagement Conference (Appendix 1.2).
-Of CBIA, the Connecticut ASCD, the Connecticut Reading Association, CAS, the Connecticut Association of School Principals, the CAPSS, the CSDE, Connecticut IHEs, the CAPELL, the RESC Alliance, and the Connecticut Parent Information and Resource Center.
-Over 100 individuals attended the Stakeholder Engagement Conference (Appendix 1.2).
-Of these individuals, 64.4% represented districts, 26.7% were from CBIA, the Connecticut ASCD, the Connecticut Reading Association, CAS, the Connecticut Association of School Principals, the CAPSS, the CSDE, Connecticut IHEs, the CAPELL, the RESC Alliance, and the Connecticut Parent Information and Resource Center.
-Over 100 individuals attended the Stakeholder Engagement Conference (Appendix 1.2).
-Of these individuals, 64.4% represented districts, 26.7% were from educational organizations, and 8.9% represented higher education CBIA, the Connecticut ASCD, the Connecticut Reading Association, CAS, the Connecticut Association of School Principals, the CAPSS, the CSDE, Connecticut IHEs, the CAPELL, the RESC Alliance, and the Connecticut Parent Information and Resource Center.
-Over 100 individuals attended the Stakeholder Engagement Conference (Appendix 1.2).
 Of these individuals, 64.4% represented districts, 26.7% were from educational organizations, and 8.9% represented higher education institutions.
-Additionally, CSDE gave presentations to the Connecticut representatives, and school district personnel.
+Additionally, CSDE gave presentations to the Connecticut State Advisory Council on Special Education, which is an advisory council to the CSDE and the state's legislative General Assembly.
+The council is composed of parents, legislators, state agency representatives, and school district personnel.
 The CSDE also briefed the special education parent advisory committee on the CCSS and Next Generation assessments.
 SMARTER Balanced Assessment Consortium (SBAC).
 The Connecticut June 2010 educational leadership (the Governor, the Commissioner of Education, the SBE Chair, the Commissioner of Higher Education, the Chancellor of the state university system, and the Chancellor of the community college system) signed a memorandum of understanding to become a governing member of the SBAC and join with 30 other states to seek federal funds under the Race to the Top (RTTT) grant to develop new systems of assessment.
 Adoption of the CCSS.
 The SBE adopted the CCSS in ELA and July 2010 mathematics with a unanimous vote.